The Kitchen Appliance Store buyers guide to Range Cookers

-Enameled pan supports/burner caps.
+Enamelled pan supports/burner caps.

-These are normally manufactured from mild steel and then enameled.
+These are normally manufactured from mild steel and then enamelled.
 This type can normally be cleaned in a dishwasher.
 Over a long period of time, the enamel can become brittle and chip off due to the amount of heat generated by the gas burners.

 The burner caps will become dull, and this can happen relatively quickly.

 ||Many manufacturers recommend that a gap of 50mm, for gas or dual fuel cookers, is left either side of the appliance.

 These products are intended for domestic use only.
 If used in a commercial environment, the warranty will be invalid.

-Some cookers have a flame failure device.
+Since 2011 all gas hobs must have a flame failure device.
 This feature will automatically shut off the gas supply to

 Some hobs have an electronic ignition, which will automatically re-ignite the gas if it goes out.|

 To avoid any confusion (and fires!), gas hobs should always be fitted by a GAS SAFE (formerly CORGI) registered